Naperville Integrated Wellness

 In functional medicine we look for the root cause of migraines.
 As you now see, it can be due to various chemical imbalances.
 Each of these 3 main factors are medically recognized causes of migraines, but they are not being addressed nor or doctors recognizing how all estrogen, serotonin and histamine all influence each other.

-So what makes our treatment new is that we are not just focusing on a single cause, nor are we trying to suppress the results of these causes (like inflammation).
+So what makes our Serotonin and Migraines treatment new is that we are not just focusing on a single cause, nor are we trying to suppress the results of these causes (like inflammation).
 We are addressing the root cause of migraines so that our patients can have far fewer migraines, less debilitating migraines and many cases, no migraines at all.
 We are achieving this without the use of drugs and most of our patients are able to reduce or eliminate the migraine medications they were taking.

 Aggarwal, M., Puri, V., & Puri, S. (2012).
 Effects of estrogen on the serotonergic system and calcitonin gene-related peptide in trigeminal ganglia of rats.
 Annals of Neurosciences, 19(4), 151-157.
 Retrieved 10 23, 2020, from https://ncbi.nlm.nih.gov/pmc/articles/pmc4117063